akshat3011/akshatc3011.github.io/_pages/about.md

 To learn more about me, here is my <a href="/assets/pdf/phd_cv.pdf">CV</a>.

 Currently, I live in San Francisco.
-In my spare time, I like to go on hikes with friends, travel, read and write poems, and paint.
+In my spare time, I like to go on hikes, travel, read and write poems, and paint.
 Recently, I have been learning to mix drinks &#127864;